KlingTeam/MemFlow/README.md

 <!-- **Note:** This open-source repository is intended to provide a reference implementation.
 Due to the difference in the underlying I2V model's performance, the open-source version may not achieve the same performance as the model in our paper.  -->

 ## 🔥 Updates
+- __[2025.12.24]__: We release the benchmark of multi-prompt generation in our paper, a prompt set [`prompts/interactive_benchmark.jsonl`](prompts/interactive_benchmark.jsonl) consisting of 100 groups of narrative scripts, with each consisting of 6 successive 10-second prompts for a total of 100 videos lasting for 60 seconds.
 - __[2025.12.14]__: Training and inference code, [model checkpoints](https://huggingface.co/KlingTeam/MemFlow) are available.
 <!-- - __[2025.09.25]__: [CamCloneMaster](https://arxiv.org/abs/2506.03140) has been accepted by SIGGRAPH Aisa 2025. -->
 <!-- - __[2025.09.08]__: [CameraClone Dataset](https://huggingface.co/datasets/KwaiVGI/CameraClone-Dataset/) is avaliable. -->